VHDL/pyVHDLModel/doc/DataStructure/index.rst

 Graphs
 ******

-pyVHDLModel uses the graph implementation from :pyTool:mod:`pyTooling.Graph` as it provides an object oriented programming interface to vertices and edges.
+pyVHDLModel uses the graph implementation from :py:mod:`pyTooling.Graph` as it provides an object oriented programming interface to vertices and edges.

 Dependency Graph